proxy-wasm/spec/README.md

 # WebAssembly for Proxies (ABI specification)

-This repositarty contains specification of the low-level Application Binary Interface (ABI) and conventions to use between L4/L7 proxies (and/or other host environments) and their extensions delivered as WebAssembly modules.
+This repository contains specification of the low-level Application Binary Interface (ABI) and conventions to use between L4/L7 proxies (and/or other host environments) and their extensions delivered as WebAssembly modules.